rezarahem/jupiter/README.md

    Then, use the Jupiter CLI to generate the configuration files required for deployment by running the following command:

    ```
-   ju c
+   ju init
    ```

-   This command, `ju create` or `ju c`, will prompt you with several questions, as follows:
+   This command, `ju initialize-app` or `ju init`, will prompt you with several questions, as follows:

    ```
    - Enter your GitHub SSH repository clone URL: